-9. 1.
+9.1.
 Background

-Avian influenza is a viral disease that primarily affects birds.
+Avian influenza is a viral disease that primarily affects birds but has also been found in humans, pigs, and horses.
 Low pathogenic avian influenza viruses are common in wild birds and often cause no signs of disease.
 However, some strains of the virus including H5 and H7 are highly pathogenic in domestic poultry and can cause high mortality if they escape into wild bird populations.
 These are known as highly pathogenic avian influenza (HPAI).

-The current outbreak of H5N1 HPAI began in 2022 and has resulted in the death of high numbers of seabirds in the Northern Hemisphere, the south of Africa and around the Atlantic and Pacific Oceans and throughout South America.
-Whilst predominantly still a virus that affects birds, during the current outbreak some mammals have been infected.
-Often this is due to predators and scavengers consuming infected birds or carcasses, but cases have also been noted in some marine mammals where this mode of transmission would not apply.
+The current outbreak of H5N1 HPAI has resulted in the death of high numbers of seabirds in the Northern Hemisphere, the south of Africa and around the Atlantic and Pacific Oceans.
+It is expected that this outbreak will spread to Southern Ocean bird populations in the 2022/23 and 2023/24 austral summers.